martkr1/Energy-Optimization/README.md

 # Energy Optimization using K-Spice and Reinforcement learning

 ## DQN (Deep Q-network) - Defining our ML model
 Currently containing a simple definition of a MLP network.
-The input nodes represent the state of the simulator, i.e. the input vals, ctrl vals and global KPIs provdied in the excel sheet an fed to the network as a flattened tensor.
+The input nodes represent the state of the simulator, i.e. the input vals, ctrl vals and global KPIs provdied in the excel sheet and provided to the network as a flattened tensor.
 The output nodes represents each possible action, i.e. if we have two controllers both only able to do one of the following actions: up, down, stay, the output layer would containt all combinations of these actions for two controllers (up,down,stay)^2 -> 9 nodes.
 The network will output the "probability" of choosing an action and we'll always choose the action corresponding to the node in the output layer with the highest value.